camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/adjusting-source-code.md

 Camunda Platform 8 cannot directly execute custom Java code.
 Instead, there must be a [job worker](/components/concepts/job-workers.md) executing code.

-The [Camunda Platform 7 Adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter) implements such a job worker using [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe).
+The community supported [Camunda Platform 7 Adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter) implements such a job worker using [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe).
 It subscribes to the task type `camunda-7-adapter`.
 [Task headers](/components/modeler/bpmn/service-tasks/service-tasks.md#task-headers) are used to configure a delegation class or expression for this worker.

 ![Service task in Camunda Platform 7 and Camunda Platform 8](../img/migration-service-task.png)

 You can use this worker directly, but more often it might serve as a starting point or simply be used for inspiration.

-The [Camunda Platform 7 to Camunda Platform 8 Converter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/backend-diagram-converter) will adjust the service tasks in your BPMN model automatically for this adapter.
+The community supported [Camunda Platform 7 to Camunda Platform 8 Converter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/backend-diagram-converter) will adjust the service tasks in your BPMN model automatically for this adapter.

 The topic `camunda-7-adapter` is set and the following attributes/elements are migrated and put into a task header: